-In 2023, the Group has been engaged in expanding its operations and obtaining a higher and better market position, both on the Croatian market and on foreign markets, and both in terms of goods sold and the overall volume of operations.
+In 2024, the Group has been engaged in expanding its operations and obtaining a higher and better market position, both on the domestic market and on foreign markets.

 In the upcoming years, the Group's strategy involves expansion of product range in wholesales and the volume of operations in eco-activities and production, as well is in the automotive industry segment.